Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Agent Based Simulator

-Briefly, the transmission rate ($\beta$) of virus by an infected individual in each interaction space is the expected number of eventful (infection spreading) contact opportunities with all the individuals in that interaction space.
-It accounts for the combined effect of frequency of meetings and the probability of infection spread during each meeting.
+The transmission rate $ \beta $ of the virus by an infected individual in each interaction space represents the expected number of effective (infection-spreading) contacts with all individuals in that space.
+This rate accounts for the combined effect of both the frequency of interactions and the probability of transmission per interaction.
 An infected individual can transmit the virus in the infective (pre-symptomatic or asymptomatic stage) or in the symptomatic stage.
-Each individual has two other parameters: a severity variable (individual attendance in school and workplace depends on the severity of disease) and a relative infectiousness variable, virus transmission is related linearly to this.
-Both bring in heterogeneity to the model.
+To enhance model's realism, additional factors may be introduced to capture the heterogeneity between the individuals.
+For instance, in our simulation model we consider two individual-specific parameters: a severity variable, which influences attendance at school or work based on disease severity, and a relative infectiousness variable, which linearly affects virus transmission.